+86 1510-529-7925 [email protected]

 Most photographers try to get the focus point on a camera over the eyes of the subject.
 We want the eyes to be in focus and to be sharp so that is normally a good strategy for a photographer.

-So we will start with the basics of focusing today and the different options that you can choose from to shoot a show.
-There are two types of auto-focus shooting techniques that people use.
+So, we will start with the basics of focusing today and the different options you can choose from to shoot a show.
+There are two types of autofocus shooting techniques that people use.
 The first technique is called front button focusing.
-This is the traditional method where the camera focuses on where the shutter button is half-pressed down.
-Almost all cameras come set to this and it is what people are used to.
-There is nothing wrong with this method but it is more difficult to focus and recompose because you could accidentally fire off a shot while recomposing.
+This is the traditional method where the camera focuses when the shutter button is half-pressed down.
+Almost all cameras come set to this, and it is what people are used to.
+There is nothing wrong with this method, but it is more difficult to focus and recompose because you could accidentally fire off a shot while recomposing.

 D3S_3378-681x1024-1-681x1024 How to focus your camera at concerts or music festivals